 CHIPS Research Training Institute

-The 2018 CHIPS Research Training Institute will be hosted by Johns Hopkins, in Baltimore, MD, during the week of May 21.
+The 2018 CHIPS Research Training Institute will be hosted by Johns Hopkins, Baltimore, MD, May 21 - 24.

 See the Applications page for instructions and electronic application form.